mcavaliere/llm-codegen/README.md

 ## [WIP] - a CLI tool for generating code with LLMs that is based on up-to-date documentation.

-🚨This repo is very much a draft.
-Nothing may work as expected. 🙃
+🚨This repo is under development.
+Expect the unexpected. 🙃

 ### Problem: